 Abstract: Same as above.

-Source of funding: This study was financed by the Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES, grad student scholarships), the São Paulo Research Foundation (FAPESP, grant 2018/20695-7), Brazilian Council for Scientific and Technological Development (CNPq, grants 302700/2016-1, 304498/2019-0, and PEC-PG doctoral scholarship 190585/2017-0), Alexander von Humboldt Foundation (AvH, grants 1134644, 3.4-8151/15037, and 3.2-BRA/1134644) and Dean of Research of the University of São Paulo (PRP-USP, grant 18.1.660.41.7).
+Source of funding: This study was financed by the Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES, grad student scholarships), Brazilian Council for Scientific and Technological Development (CNPq, grants 302700/2016-1, 304498/2019-0, and 472372/2013-0; PEC-PG doctoral scholarship 190585/2017-0; and research productivity fellowships 302700/2016-1 and 304498/2019-0), São Paulo Research Foundation (FAPESP, grants 2006/00265-0 and 2018/20695-7), Alexander von Humboldt Foundation (AvH, grants 3.4-BRA/1134644 STP, 3.4-8151/15037, and 3.2-BRA/1134644), and Dean of Research of the University of São Paulo (PRP-USP, grant 18.1.660.41.7).

 Specific subproject description

-Site description: The Neotropics is one of the eight biogeographic realms of the world and extends from southeastern United States to Patagonia, including the Caribbean and some Pacific islands (Olson et al. 2001).
-The region comprises 17 phytogeographic domains divided into 96 ecoregions including the Nearctic Mexico Domain (Oliveira-Filho 2017).
+Site description: The Neotropics is one of the eight biogeographic realms of the world and extends from the southeastern United States to Patagonia, including the Caribbean and some Pacific islands (Olson et al. 2001).
+The region comprises 17 phytogeographic domains divided into 96 ecoregions, including the Nearctic Mexico Domain (Oliveira-Filho 2017).
 The vegetation of the region is very diverse, including xeric and thorny shrub lands, open fields, sandy and rocky vegetation, woodlands, savannas, deciduous and semideciduous forest, rainforest, cloud forest, dwarf forest, and floodplains.

 The Neotropics is the most species-rich realm in the world and has high levels of endemism (Ulloa et al. 2017).
 Due to this high level of endemism and the number of threats in some areas, seven of the 25 hotspots of biodiversity are in the neotropical region: Mesoamerica, Caribbean Islands, Tumbes-Choco-Magdalena, Tropical Andes, Cerrado, Atlantic Forest, and Chilean Winter Rainfall and Valdivian Forests (Mittermeier et al. 2011), beside the Amazon Forest, the most biodiverse ecoregion in the world (Hoorn et al. 2010).

-Data compilation: The present database was originally compiled from the Bat-Plant Inter- action Database (Geiselman et al. 2004), currently known as Bat Eco-Interactions (Geiselman and Younger 2020).
+Data compilation: The present database was originally compiled from the Bat-Plant Interaction Database (Geiselman et al. 2004), currently known as Bat Eco-Interactions (Geiselman and Younger 2020).
 We have also carried out a bibliographic search of different sources: (1) the online databases Web of Knowledge, Scopus, Scielo, and Google Scholar; (2) references cited in the literature; and (3) direct communication with local experts.
 The bibliographic search was performed using the keywords: bat-plant interactions; bat(s) diet + frugivory; bat(s) diet + nectarivory; plant visitation + bat(s), bat(s) pollination, bat(s) seed dispersal.
 The search was conducted in English, Spanish, Portuguese, and French.
 We compiled information from 169 references, mainly papers but also technical reports, books chapters, and unpublished data.
 For each sampling site we collected information about vegetation type, mean temperature, rainfall, elevation, potential evapotranspiration, and an aridity index (see Table 4).

 Research methods: We included studies that reported interactions of frugivory or nectarivory on native plants in the field, through the analysis of bat diets, observation of plant visitation, and captive experiments.
 We excluded records from secondary references or unconfirmed potential interactions.
 When available, interaction strength was reported as the number of bat fecal samples containing the seeds of a given plant species for frugivory, and the number of visits of each bat species to each plant species per sampling unit for nectarivory.
 Missing information was coded as NA.
 We also included geographic information of the study sites (latitude, longitude, locality, state, and country).
 Geographic information was manually curated for all sites using Google Maps and clues from each publication.